exanauts/ProxAL.jl/milestone5.md

 jsrun -n $RANKS -r 6 -c 1 -a 1 -g 1 julia --color=no --project ./examples/exatron.jl 6 600
 ```

-This executes the Julia code in `examples/exatron.jl` which loads the TAMU 2000 case file per default.
+This executes the Julia code in `examples/exatron.jl` which loads the ERCOT 2000 bus case file per default.

 ## Spock